rae-dim/DISMOG451_WFO2401_GroupA_DisegoMogale_SDF11/README.md

 # Cache Bank Landing Page
 ### Disego Mogale

-## The purpose of the project was to build a landing page for Cache Bank (the bank for developers).
+The purpose of the project was to build a landing page for Cache Bank (the bank for developers).
 The landing page should be responsive to different screen sizes and enhance accessibility,  this was achieved through the use of Tailwind CSS and JavaScript.

-# Arears to improve
+# Hurdles
 - General use of Tailwind css
--
+- Time management
+- Figuring out how to make the page more responsive to different screen sizes

 # Resources:
 - [Loople for template assistance](https://www.loopple.com/)